 With both, you get many opportunities to reach out to a wide audience, depending on your goal.
 If you’re searching for topics and tweets, and like its microblogging feature, Twitter stands out.
 If you want industries, relevant professionals, and experts, LinkedIn is your platform.
 They both have positives and downsides, mainly down to your preferences.

 I also think Twitter is great for building projects in public.
 Twitter is slowly taking on LinkedIn with job announcements, and similar types of posts.
 That being said, LinkedIn still remains the largest professional networking site, giving you a base to connect professionally and enhance your brand.

 So if you want to keep it fully professional, you can stick to LinkedIn, but if you need to microblog and chat with others in a semi-professional manner, Twitter should cut it better.

 Nothing stops you from getting the best of both worlds.

-If you’re into it, social media can be a great place to build your personal brand and position yourself in your chosen career.
+If you’re into it, social media can be a great place to network, build your personal brand and position yourself in your chosen career.
 There are different social media platforms but LinkedIn and Twitter are the most popular choices for personal branding.

 Use the steps above to establish your personal brand on a platform that fits your strengths and needs.
 Remember to complete your profile, interact consistently, provide value, and keep learning.
 Cheers!